acearchive/acearchive.lgbt/content/docs/about/about-the-technology.md

 any one centralized authority to host it.
 With IPFS, the main technology that powers Ace Archive, anyone can [help host the archive]({{< ref "docs/contributing/hosting-artifacts.md" >}}), even from their own computer.
-Ace Archive uses special [IPFS permalinks](https://docs.ipfs.io/concepts/what-is-ipfs) that allow you to locate content whether it's hosted on Ace Archive or somewhere else.
+As you'll learn in the next section, Ace Archive uses special permalinks that allow you to locate content whether it's hosted on Ace Archive or somewhere else.

 Even if Ace Archive goes defunct, anyone can help host the contents on the distributed web so people can still find it using those same permalinks.
 And